-In rendering the opinions expressed in this opinion letter, we have exclusively reviewed and relied upon the Registration Statement and pdf copies of the Notarial Deeds of Issue, the Deeds of Issue and the Corporate Documents and we have assumed that the Notarial Deeds of Issue and the Deeds of Issue have been entered into for bona fide commercial reasons.
+In rendering the opinions expressed in this opinion letter, we have exclusively reviewed and relied upon the Registration Statement and pdf copies of the Corporate Documents and we have assumed that any issuance of Registered Securities shall be effected for bona fide commercial reasons.
 We have not investigated or verified any factual matter disclosed to us in the course of our review.

 This opinion letter sets out our opinion on certain matters of the laws with general applicability of the Netherlands, and, insofar as they are directly applicable in the Netherlands, of the European Union, as at today's date and as presently interpreted under published authoritative case law of the Netherlands courts, the General Court and the Court of Justice of the European Union.
-We do not express any opinion on Netherlands or European competition law, data protection law, tax law or regulatory law.
+We do not express any opinion on Netherlands or European competition law, tax law or regulatory law.
 No undertaking is assumed on our part to revise, update or amend this opinion letter in connection with or to notify or inform you of, any developments and/or changes of Netherlands law subsequent to today's date.
-We
+We do not purport to opine on the consequences of amendments to the Corporate documents subsequent to the date of this opinion letter.